pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/SharingState.md

 (Expected: −, Actual: +)
 ```

-THis works even though the `@Shared` count is a reference type.
+This works even though the `@Shared` count is a reference type.
 The ``TestStore`` and ``Shared``
-type work in unison to snapshot the state before and after the action is sent, allowing us to
+type work in unison to snapshot the state before and after the action is sent, allowing us to still
-still assert in an exhaustive manner.
+assert in an exhaustive manner.

 However, exhaustively testing shared state is more complicated than testing non-shared state in
 features.
 Shared state can be captured in effects and mutated directly, without ever sending an
 action into system.
-This is in start contrast to regular state, which can only ever be mutated
+This is in stark contrast to regular state, which can only ever be mutated when
-when sending an action.
+sending an action.

-For example, it is possible to alter the `incrementButtonTapped` action so that it capures the
+For example, it is possible to alter the `incrementButtonTapped` action so that it captures the
 shared state in an effect, and then increments from the effect:

 ```swift